Conditions InDepth: Cervical Cancer

 Types of Cervical Cancer

-There are 2 main types of cervical cancer that make up the majority of cervical cancers:
+The 2 main types of cervical cancer are:

 Cervical cancer.
 Merck Manual Professional Version website.
 Available at: